df8819/WinFunct/README.md

 # WinFunct App

-Custom utility app for Windows to speed up functions, scripts and options which have annoyed me to search/execute every damn time I need them 👀
+Custom utility app for Windows to speed up functions, scripts and options which have annoyed me to search/execute every time I needed them 👀

 ## Description / Features